Hypfer/ICantBelieveItsNotValetudo/README.md

 Since the map data has a resolution of approximately 5 cm per pixel, the resulting images have a relatively low resolution.
 The map is therefore scaled up by a factor of 4 by default.
-The scaling factor can be configured by setting `mqtt.mapSettings.scale` to the desired value.
+The scaling factor can be configured by setting `mapSettings.scale` to the desired value.

 To avoid blurred edges, the scaling is done with nearest-neighbor interpolation.